Happy Byzantine Liturgical New Year!Sep 1st, 2011 | By Andrew Preslar | Category: Blog Posts

 In the introduction article for this website, I noted that, in becoming Catholic, I had left some things behind and found other things, while some things remained the same.
 Among the things found is a different and in my estimation more thorough application of the principle that, through the Passion, Resurrection, and Ascension of our Lord, Christians have been brought out from under the tutelage of the Mosaic Law, not by way of the destruction of the Law but through its fulfillment in Christ.
 The corporate life of God’s people is no longer conformed to the pattern of the things revealed to Moses, but to the pattern of Christ, who is the reality (the “body” and the “true form”) to which those former things testified (Colossians 2:16-17; Hebrews 10:1-10).

-Therefore, Christians no longer observe the “holy days” and “sabbaths” of the former Covenant, nor do we offer sacrifices “of bulls and of goats.”
+Therefore, Christians no longer observe the holy days and sabbaths of the former Covenant, nor do we offer sacrifices of bulls and of goats.
 Yet, there “remains a Sabbath rest for the people of God,” and “we have an altar” from which we are mystically nourished by the Body and Blood of Christ.
 Likewise, we have been given an example, or pattern, for the sanctification of life as lived in the course of the natural year.
-We have annual holy days and seasons of festival and fasting, as a fulfillment of the religious feasts of Israel before Christ.
+We have annual holy days and seasons of festival and fasting which are a fulfillment of the religious feasts of Israel before Christ.
 This new pattern has been given to us in the Gospels, so that throughout the year the people of God journey together in the steps of our Lord, from his Advent to the outpouring of the Holy Spirit upon the Church.
 Pentecost then leads us back to Advent, not so much in a circle as a spiral, since Advent has a two-fold significance, corresponding to the Incarnation (the “first coming” of the Son of God) and the Eschaton (the “second coming” of Christ).
 The seeds of the liturgical year are therefore present in Scripture and develop over time through the life of the Church.
-This development, which includes the growing sanctoral cycle (or synaxarion), is a function of that liturgical spiral in which time is both infused with and moves towards the “fullness of time.”
+This development, which includes the growing sanctoral cycle (or synaxarion), is a function of that liturgical spiral in which time is both infused with and moves towards eternal life.

 Easter, or Pascha, is historically and theologically central to the liturgical year.
 This year, though one in its essential orientation (Pascha), pattern (the life of Christ) and purpose (the sanctification of time), has been variously developed in the Eastern Church, where the Byzantine Rite is predominant, and the Western Church, where the Roman Rite is predominant.
-In short, the traditional Western liturgical year has more of a bipolar aspect (of course I do not mean that in any pejorative sense), with a “Christmas cycle” inclusive of Advent and Epiphany, and an “Easter cycle” inclusive of Lent and Pentecost.
+In short, the traditional Western liturgical year has more of a bipolar aspect, with a “Christmas cycle” inclusive of Advent and Epiphany, and an “Easter cycle” inclusive of Lent and Pentecost.
 In the East, Pascha stands out more clearly as “the Feast of feasts,” accompanied by twelve “great feasts” including Christmas, the Feast of the Nativity.
 Christmas is therefore not as prominent in the Eastern arrangement as in the Western.

-Many Protestant Christians besides Anglicans have retained aspects of the Christian liturgical year, while many others have substantially departed from the tradition of sanctifying time in this way.
-I invite our separated brethren of the latter persuasion, which includes many Reformed and Presbyterian folks, to (re)consider the meaning and importance of following the liturgical year, which like the Christian Sabbath, fulfills rather than destroys the sacred feasts of the Old Covenant.
+Many Protestant Christians have retained aspects of the Christian liturgical year, while many others have substantially departed from the tradition of sanctifying time in this way.
+I invite our separated brethren of the latter persuasion, which includes many Reformed and Presbyterian folks, to (re)consider the meaning and importance of following the liturgical year, which like the Christian Sabbath fulfills rather than destroys the sacred feasts of the Old Covenant.
 The pattern for the Church calendar is revealed in the life of Christ.
 The first budding of its development in the life of the Church is seen in the observance of the Lord’s Day (Revelation 1:10), which is the ritual return to the original Easter.
-The unfolding observance of the liturgical year unites Christians around the world and through the ages, in an annual pilgrimage of faith–the kingdom of God en route to its eschatological fulfillment, itself a fulfillment and a better Covenant.
+The unfolding observance of the liturgical year unites Christians around the world and through the ages in an annual pilgrimage of faith–the kingdom of God on earth en route to its eschatological fulfillment, itself a fulfillment based upon a better Covenant.

 But you have come to Mount Zion and to the city of the living God, the heavenly Jerusalem, and to innumerable angels in festal gathering, and to the assembly of the first-born who are enrolled in heaven, and to a judge who is God of all, and to the spirits of just men made perfect, and to Jesus, the mediator of a new covenant, and to the sprinkled blood that speaks more graciously than the blood of Abel.
 See that you do not refuse him who is speaking.
 For if they did not escape when they refused him who warned them on earth, much less shall we escape if we reject him who warns from heaven.
 His voice then shook the earth; but now he has promised, “Yet once more I will shake not only the earth but also the heaven.”
 This phrase, “Yet once more,” indicates the removal of what is shaken, as of what has been made, in order that what cannot be shaken may remain.
 Therefore let us be grateful for receiving a kingdom that cannot be shaken, and thus let us offer to God acceptable worship, with reverence and awe; for our God is a consuming fire.
 (Hebrews 12:22-29)